 10.2.2.3 The Study Group should agree summaries of draft new Recommendations and summaries of draft revisions to Recommendations, these summaries being included in subsequent Administrative Circulars relating to the approval process.

-10.2.3 Procedure for adoption by a Study Group by correspondence

-10.2.3.1 When a draft new or revised Recommendation has not been anticipated for specific inclusion in the agenda of a Study Group meeting, the participants at the Study Group meeting may decide, after due consideration, to seek adoption of the draft new or revised Recommendation by the Study Group by correspondence (see also § 2.10).

-10.2.3.2 The Study Group should agree summaries of draft new Recommendations and summaries of draft revisions to Recommendations.

-10.2.3.3 Immediately following the Study Group meeting, the Director should circulate these draft new or revised Recommendations to all Member States and Sector Members participating in the work of the Study Group for full Study Group consideration by correspondence.

-10.2.3.4 The period for Study Group consideration shall be two months following the circulation of the draft new or revised Recommendations.

-10.2.3.5 If, within this period for Study Group consideration, no objections are received from Member States, the draft new or revised Recommendation shall be considered to be adopted by the Study Group.
+Reason: moved after § 10.3, consequential to use PSAA as the procedure by default.

 10.3 Procedure for the simultaneous adoption and approval by correspondence

-10.3.1 When a Study Group meeting decides to send the draft new or revised Recommendation for adoption by correspondence, according to the provisions of §§ 10.2.3.1 and 10.2.3.2, the Study Group may also decide to make use of this procedure for simultaneous adoption and approval (PSAA), if there is no objection by any Member State attending the meeting.10.3.2 In this case, immediately following the Study Group meeting, the Director should circulate these draft new or revised Recommendations to all Member States and to Sector Members.10.3.3 The period for consideration shall be three months following the circulation of the draft new or revised Recommendations.
+10.3.1 When a Study Group is not in a position to adopt the draft new or revised Recommendation according to the provisions of §§ 10.2.2.1 and 10.2.2.2, the Study Group shall use the procedure for simultaneous adoption and approval (PSAA) by correspondence, except otherwise decided.

+Reason: to use PSAA as the procedure by default.

+10.3.2 Immediately following the Study Group meeting, the Director should circulate these draft new or revised Recommendations to all Member States and to Sector Members.

+Reason: editorial.

+10.3.3 The period for consideration shall be three months following the circulation of the draft new or revised Recommendations.

 10.3.4 If, within this period for consideration, no objection is received from a Member State, the draft new or revised Recommendation shall be considered to be adopted by the Study Group.
 Since the PSAA procedure has been followed, such adoption is considered to constitute approval and the procedure for approval in § 10.4 is unnecessary.

 10.3.5 If, within this period for consideration, an objection is received from a Member State, the draft new or revised Recommendation shall be considered as not adopted, and the procedure described in § 10.2.1.2 shall apply.
+A Member State objecting to the adoption shall inform the Director about the reasons for its objection.

+Reason: to prevent blockage of Recommendations without providing sufficiently detailed information to overcome the difficulty.

 10.3.6 The Director shall promptly notify, by circular letter, the results of the above procedure, indicating the date of entry into force, as appropriate.

 10.3.7 Should minor, purely editorial amendments or correction of evident oversights or inconsistencies in the text be necessary, the Director may correct these with the agreement of the Chairman of the relevant Study Group.